-My thesis studies for the spring will consist of four main studies: lighting, electrical, architectural, and mechanical.
+My thesis studies for the spring will consist of four main studies: lighting, electrical, daylighting, and architectural.
 The lighting and electrical studies will form the basis for my depth work.
 I will integrate my two breadths with my lighting and electrical studies for a cohesive report.
-These two breadths are architectural and mechanical evaluations.
+These two breadths are daylighting and architectural evaluations.